sourcegraph/about/blogposts/part-2-how-sourcegraph-scales-with-the-language-server-protocol.md

 **Cross-repository jump to definition** lets you jump from the source code of one repository to a definition located in a dependency.
 On Sourcegraph, this works even if you haven’t vendored your dependencies and, of course, without having to check out any code to your local machine.

 **Global usage examples** is like “find references” across all the code in the world.
-It lets you see how a function or type is used by others, whether they be fellow teammates or open-source developers halfway across the world.
+It lets you see how a function or type is used by others, whether they be fellow teammates or open source developers halfway across the world.

 We’ve thought long and hard about how to implement these abilities, and a good part of that thought process was figuring out how to boil them down to a set of primitives that could be provided by language servers.
 Here’s the set of endpoints we came up with: